lsst-dm/dmtn-105/index.rst

 Background and Motivation
 =========================

+**Mission statement:** The principal aim of "Prompt Products Preview" is the commissioning of the mechanisms required to make the Prompt Products available to science users once survey operations begin.

 During LSST survey operations, a variety of image and catalog data products produced by the Alert Production system are provided to end users through the Rubin Science Platform on timescales from 24-80 hours.
 This release process is comparable to annual data releases but must execute in an automated and continuous manner.
 Several pre-operations exercises (DP0.1, DP0.2, and DP0.3) have provided opportunities to rehearse the annual data release process, but we have not yet developed the infrastructure and processes to support real-time release.